 Rembrandt Harmenszoon van Rijn (1606-1669), better known as simply “Rembrandt,” is considered to be one of the ultimate masters of the Baroque period in 3 areas: drawing, printing, and painting.
 Because of this, he’s credited with being one of the most renowned visual artists in the history of art.

 Just like Vermeer, Rembrandt never left his country, even though he was clearly influenced by Italian painters and Flemish artists such as Peter Paul Rubens.
-Even though he is considered to be one of the most famous artists of all time, his life was troubled and plagued with hardship and financial problems.
+Even though he is considered to be one of the most famous artists of all time who left an amazing collection of masterpieces, his life was troubled and plagued with hardship and financial problems.